HIROS-DEV/HIROS-DEV/README.md

 ## Learning something new everyday

 Hello, I’m Hiro.
-I'm a 100% self-self-taught a developer from Japan.
+I'm a 100% self-taught developer from Japan.
 I started studying web development with the help of The Odin Project.
 Using the vast list of resources they offer, I was able to obtain new learning skills as I studied web fundamentals and learnt to enjoy building responsive websites from scratch to bring new ideas to life in a browser.

 ## What I am currently focusing on...
-* Improving my MERN skills by building projects (currently working on a [chat application](https://lechat.vercel.app/) in my free time)
+* Improving my MERN skills by building projects (currently working on a facebook clone in my free time)
+* I am learning GraphQL full stack.

 ## Tech & Tools
 ![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB)